UsamaK98/python-notebook-mcp/README.md

 2. **Server not connecting:** Check paths in your configuration file and ensure they are absolute
 3. **"Already running asyncio in this thread" error:** Restart your terminal and try again
 4. **Permissions issues:** Ensure the directory is writable
+5. **Module not found errors:** Make sure all dependencies are installed correctly
+6. **Connection issues:** Try running the server in development mode to see detailed logs

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License